-- 4. Swing the upperworks so the self-erect cylinder and the lifting slings are centered over the crawler. - 5.
+- 5. Swing the upperworks so the self-erect cylinder and the slings are centered over the crawler. - 6.
 Install four chain slings (7) from the crawler frames to the crawler shoes to prevent excessive crawler track sag.
-Some sag must be allowed to prevent interference between the carbody and crawler pads. - 6.
-Remove safety pins and pins (5), rotate the crawler lifting brackets (6a) from the stored position to the installation position (6b), and install pins and safety pins. - 7.
-Remove the hitch pins and pins from the outside crawler lifting brackets. - 8.
-Attach two SL 2 synthetic lifting slings (4) to the outside crawler lifting brackets and place the pins through each sling and bracket, and install the hitch pins. - Remove the hitch pin and pin from the inside crawler lifting bracket. - 10.
-Insert one SL 1 synthetic lifting sling (3) into the bracket, install the pin through the sling and bracket, and install the hitch pin. - 11.
-Retract the self-erect cylinder to lift the crawler from the trailer: there will be approximately 8° of tilt toward the carbody.
+Some sag must be allowed to prevent interference between the carbody and crawler pads. - 7.
+Remove safety pins and pins (5), rotate the crawler lifting brackets (6a) from the stored position to the working position, and install pins and safety pins. - 8.
+Remove the hitch pins and pins from the outside crawler lifting brackets. - 9.
+Attach two SL 2 slings (4) to the outside crawler lifting brackets and place the pins through each sling and bracket.
+Install the hitch pins. - 10.
+Remove the hitch pin and pin from the inside crawler lifting bracket. - 11.
+Insert the SL 1 sling (3) into the bracket, install the pin through the sling and bracket, and install the hitch pin.

+12. Retract the self-erect cylinder to lift the crawler from the trailer.

+NOTE: There will be approximately 8° of tilt toward the carbody.

-12. Remove the trailer (9).
+13. Remove the trailer.

-Lubricate Crawler-to-Carbody Machined Surfaces
+NOTE: Lubricate Crawler-to-Carbody Machined Surfaces:

-Each time the crawlers are assembled to the carbody, thoroughly clean and grease all machined surfaces on the crawlers and the carbody-surfaces are marked with an asterisk () in Figure 4-55.
+Each time the crawlers are assembled to the carbody, thoroughly clean and grease all machined surfaces on the crawlers and the carbody-surfaces are marked with an asterisk (\) in Figure 4-51.

 Item Description

-1a Collar (stored position)
+1a Collar (stored position) (qty 2)

-1b Collar (working position)
+1b Collar (working position) (qty 2)

-2a Retaining Pin (stored position)
+2a Retaining Pin (stored position) (qty 2)

-2b Retaining Pin (working position)
+2b Retaining Pin (working position) (qty 2)

 3a Hair-Pin Cotter or Safety Pin (stored position)

 3b Hair-Pin Cotter or Safety Pin (working position)

 4 Crawler Pin

-5 Crawler Hooks
+5 Crawler Hook (qty 2)

-6 Carbody Pins
+6 Carbody Pin (qty 2)